 - Can I drop ship?

-Understanding all of the inventory options available enables you to leverage your vast web of connections throughout your supply and customer base to delight your customers.
+Understanding all the inventory options available enables you to leverage the web of connections throughout your supply and customer base to delight your customers.

 Can I access all my data?

 Your supply chain generates a tremendous amount of data.
 Accessing all of it is not easy, especially when you are working across multiple vendors, customer segments, product categories or transportation modes.
-Consolidating your information across disparate systems and sources is the first step toward gleaning actionable improvement opportunities from your supply chain data.
-The more access to information you have, the more it can impact your bottom line.
+Consolidating your information across disparate systems and sources is the first step toward supply chain visibility to glean actionable improvement opportunities from your data.
+The more access to information you have and the more easily you can parse it, the more it can impact your bottom line.